-For stratification approach B (described above where resources are limited), where and when to conduct a carbon assessment over each monitoring period is defined by the activity data, with measurements taking place in nearby areas that currently have the same reflectance as the changed pixels had prior to deforestation or degradation .
-For stratification approach A, the best strategy would be to invest in carbon stock assessments for strata where there is a history or future likelihood of degradation or deforestation, not for strata where there is little to no deforestation pressure (e.g. forests far away from roads and non-navigable rives and on poor soils).
+For stratification approach B (described above), where and when to conduct a carbon assessment over each monitoring period is defined by the activity data, with measurements taking place in nearby areas that currently have the same reflectance as the changed pixels had prior to deforestation or degradation.
+For stratification approach A, the best strategy would be to invest in carbon stock assessments for strata where there is a history or future likelihood of degradation or deforestation, not for strata where there is little deforestation pressure.

-SubStep 1 - For reference level (for approach B): establish sampling plans in areas representative of the areas with recorded deforestation and/or degradation.
+SubStep 1 - For reference level (and future monitoring for approach B): establish sampling plans in areas representative of the areas with recorded deforestation and/or degradation.

-SubStep 2 - For future monitoring for approach B: identify strata where deforestation and/or degradation are likely to occur.
+SubStep 2 - For future monitoring: identify strata where deforestation and/or degradation are likely to occur.
 These will be strata adjoining existing deforested areas or degraded forest, and/or strata with human access via roads or easily navigable waterways.
-Establish sampling plans for these strata.
-For the current period, it is not necessary to invest in measuring forests that are hard to access such as areas that are distant to transportation routes, towns, villages and existing farmland, areas that are not mapped for future concessions (e.g. timber extraction or mining concessions) and/or areas at high elevations.
+Establish sampling plans for these strata but, for the current period, do not invest in measuring forests that are hard to access such as areas that are distant to transportation routes, towns, villages and existing farmland, and/or areas at high elevations or that experience very heavy rainfall.

-2.3.5.2.2 Step 2: Assess existing data
+2.3.4.2.2 Step 2: Assess existing data